sam3961/Navigation-Graph-Sample/README.md

 **Whats in this project**
-- This project contains five screens (Splash, Login, Signup, Home and Profile)
+- This project contains six screens (Splash, Login, Signup, Home and Profile and WebView)
 - This project use Navigation Component structure and shows how to navigate between two navigation graphs(From Auth to Home and Home to Auth) and usage of popupTo and inclusive in project.
+- This project also contains Navigation major Component *Deep Linking* like for opening webview from any of the screen of graph we are using Implicit deep linking from profile screen
+- This project also contains Local Push Notification to show example of Explicit Deep Linking of Navigation component in profile screen.

 **More Information about Navigation Component**